 Common Art Hanging Mistakes Homeowners Make

-- Hanging a single large mirror on one anchor instead of two.
-Looks fine for months.
-Then gravity wins.
+- Mounting one large mirror on a single anchor instead of two.
+Works for a few months.
+Then gravity takes over.

-- Spacing gallery wall frames by eyeball instead of measuring.
-"Close enough" shows from across the room.
+- Eyeballing gallery frame spacing instead of measuring.
+The misalignment screams across the room.

 The Right Tools and Hardware for the Job

-There's a reason professionals carry more than a hammer and a handful of nails.
-A stud finder tells you where the load-bearing frame actually is.
-A laser level beats a bubble level for gallery walls across long stretches.
-Anchors come in different profiles — toggle bolts, molly bolts, heavy-duty expansion anchors — each one suited to specific walls and weights.
+Professionals carry more than a hammer and a handful of nails.
+A stud finder locates actual framing.
+A laser level beats a bubble level for gallery walls.
+Toggle bolts, molly bolts, heavy-duty expansion anchors each one fits specific walls and weights.

-The job takes longer when you do it right.
-But it takes seconds to put up and stays there for 10 years instead of failing after 18 months.
+The right way takes longer.
+But it stays up for 10 years instead of failing in 18 months.

 Art Hanging for Different Room Types